NuclearTalent/TalentQuantumComputingECT2024/README.md

 # Quantum Computing for Nuclear Physics

-This site contains educational material and the pertinent proposal for a Nuclear Talent course on Quantum Computing for Nuclear Physics at the European Center for Theoretical Nuclear Physics, Trento, Italy, June 16-July 4, 2025 The educational material is in the form of jupyter-notebooks, pdf files etc under the doc/pub folder above.
+This site contains the educational material for the  Nuclear Talent course on Quantum Computing for Nuclear Physics at the European Center for Theoretical Nuclear Physics, Trento, Italy, June 16-July 4, 2025 The educational material is in the form of jupyter-notebooks, pdf files etc under the doc/pub folder above.
 There